MLB Betting Lines: Action vs. Listed Pitcher

 Although it may not be as popular in the betting community as fan-favorites football and basketball, the sharpest bettors relish the MLB season as it is arguably the best sport to wager on.
 With 162 games per season and very precisely defined statistics, there is a large pool of data available for creating winning betting systems.

-Before the season started, we detailed the sweet spots for betting against the public in baseball and we constantly preach the importance of shopping for the best betting lines before placing your wager.
+Before the start of every new season, we detail the sweet spots for betting against the public in baseball and we constantly preach the importance of shopping for the best line before placing your wager.
 However, unlike other sports the betting line for a baseball game is dictated in large part by the starting pitcher for that day.

 As an example, we’ll look at a 2013 game between the Detroit Tigers and Cleveland Indians.
-Justin Masterson was listed as a +110 underdog against the Detroit Tigers when his start was pushed back to Sunday.
-The game was taken off the board and when Carlos Carrasco was named the new starting pitcher, the line re-opened, the Indians were installed as +165 ‘dogs.
+Justin Masterson was initially listed as a +110 underdog before being scratched just hours before first pitch.
+The game was taken off the board and Carlos Carrasco was named the new starting pitcher.
+When the line re-opened, the Indians were installed as +165 ‘dogs.
 That’s a 55-cent line move based on a pitching change.

-If you choose to bet the “listed” pitcher, your bet will only be valid if the pitchers listed at the time you placed your wager take the mound.
-That means if you take the “listed” pitcher (i.e. Justin Masterson in Saturday’s Cleveland example) then your bet would be cancelled if the expected starter is scratched before the first pitch.
+If you choose to bet the “listed” starting pitcher, your bet will only be valid if the pitchers listed at the time you placed your wager take the mound as scheduled.
+That means if you take the “listed” pitcher (i.e. Justin Masterson in Saturday’s Cleveland example), then your bet would be canceled if the expected starter is scratched before the first pitch.

 Do you have any questions about when to take action versus listed?
-Make sure to leave a comment in the section below and check out our MLB betting trends for all of the latest MLB betting lines.
+Make sure to leave a comment in the section below and check out our free MLB odds page for the latest lines, betting trends, injuries, futures and more.